HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 Board Support Package
 Layer in the STM32CubeF4 architecture that offers a set of APIs related to the hardware components mounted on the boards.

+**GDB**
+GNU Debugger
+A portable debugger that runs on many systems and works for many programming languages.

 **LwIP**
 Lightweight IP
 An open source TCP/IP stack designed for embedded systems.